 This is my third year of growing a backyard garden and I have had a lot of success ( and some failures) over that time.
 I’ve learned what works and what doesn’t.
 I’ve gotten pretty good at knowing what will grow in my specific climate and what type of care my plants need.

-This is a great and free option that a lot of home gardeners use.
+This is a great and free organic fertilizer that a lot of home gardeners use for both their flower and vegetable gardens.
 It is really easy to make.
 You just get a compost bin, of whatever size works for your needs, and put all of your organic kitchen and yard waste in it to decompose and turn into compost.

 The clippings will decompose and turn into mulch, providing a great natural source of nutrients and nitrogen to your garden.
 This is also a great method for keeping weeds out of your garden!

 I usually apply this to my garden about once every 2 weeks once they start producing fruit and need the extra nutrients.
-This method is not expensive and one bottle will last me the entire growing season.
+This natural fertilizer is not expensive and one bottle will last me the entire growing season.

 Their castings, or waste, is full of nitrogen, phosphorous, and magnesium which will help your plants grow.
 You can attract more earthworms to your garden by adding grass clippings on top of the soil or you can actually purchase earthworms if there aren’t very many in your garden to begin with.

 I think they allow my garden to produce a bigger and healthier harvest then if I used commercial fertilizers.
 The best part is that all of these options are free or really inexpensive.

 If you have any other recommendations feel free to leave them in the comments below.
 I would love to hear what you use in your garden.